isaacj92/mp4/README.md

 Create a weighted, undirected, graph where vertices are movies and edges connect two movies.
 The weight of an edge  is the dissimilarity score between the two movies that the edge connects.

+**You will have to select a representation for the graph ADT and clearly state the representation invariant and the abstraction function.** Graphs are often represented using a list of edges or an [adjacency list](http://en.wikipedia.org/wiki/Adjacency_list) or an [adjacency matrix](http://en.wikipedia.org/wiki/Adjacency_matrix).

 ### Finding Shortest Paths

 The central aspect of this machine problem is to find the similarity/dissimilarity between two movies, and we will define this as being the weight of the shortest path between two movies (which need not be the weight of the direct edge between the movies).